David Clemens

 David A. Clemens is an American politician.
-He served as a Republican member for the 16th district of the North Dakota Senate.
+He has served in the North Dakota Senate as a Republican since 2016, representing the 16th district.

 Clemens attended at the North Dakota State University, where he earned his bachelor of science degree in industrial engineering.
 In 2016, he won the election for the 16th district of the North Dakota Senate.
 Clemens succeeded politician, Tyler Axness.
 He had 4,457 votes with 54.1% and his opponent Axness had 3,783 votes with 45.9%.
 Clemens assumed his office on December 1, 2016.